secgroup/ctforge/README.md

     $ virtualenv -p /usr/bin/python3 ~/.venvs/ctforge
     $ . ~/.venvs/ctforge/bin/activate

-Install the framework in development mode for now, adjust the configuration file to your needs and initialize CTForge
+Install the framework in development mode for now, adjust the configuration file to your needs then initialize CTForge.
+The initialization script will prompt for an administrative user which will be used to login on the website and add/modify the live settings of the game (challenges/services/teams).

     (ctforge)$ ./setup.py develop
     (ctforge)$ cp ctforge.conf ctforge.custom.conf